frcyan/frcyan.github.io/_posts/2025-07-27-welcome-to-jekyll.markdown

 Fast forward to now, I've finally decided to install a site generator to Github. and this is what you see now!
 I always knew this was a possible choice, but I've just been lazy to experiment with it and learn.
 Thankfully I can just ask AI nowadays for quick utilization guidance and bypass a lot of learning.
 In the end, I just need a simple blog.

 And that's it.
-I'll try to attach a link to the old Dragonwell so you can always go check on earlier posts.
+I'll try to attach a link to the old Dragon Well so you can always go check on earlier posts.
 I also plan to maintain a daily update pace, wish me luck.

 Once again, thank you for visting.